rancher/docs/content/rancher/v2.x/en/installation/air-gap-single-node/install-rancher/_index.md

 When entering the command, use the table below to replace each placeholder.

 If your private registry doesn't require credentials, you can set it as default when starting the rancher/rancher container by using the environment variable `CATTLE_SYSTEM_DEFAULT_REGISTRY`.
+This will allow Rancher to use the registry when provisioning other clusters without additional configuration.

 Placeholder | Description
 ------------|-------------